-You'll need a Learning Record Store (LRS) to do anything with the Tin Can API.
+You'll need a Learning Record Store (LRS) to do anything with the Tin Can API (also known as the eXperience API or xAPI).

 Tin Can API works by allowing a learner to send a statement about what they have experienced.